ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Receiving Rekeying Messages {#receiving-rekeying-msg}

-Once received the new group keying material, a group member proceeds as follows.
+After having received the new group keying material, a group member proceeds as follows.
 Unless otherwise specified, the following is independent of the specifically used group rekeying scheme.

 The group member considers the stale Sender IDs received from the Group Manager.
 If the "Point-to-Point" group rekeying scheme as detailed in {{sending-rekeying-msg}} is used, the stale Sender IDs are specified by the 'stale_node_ids' parameter.